rollingstonezz/SGMP_code/README.md

 - cd data
 - python build_synthetic_data.py

-** The hyper-parameters can be modified in the bash scripts
+## Evaluation

-** HCP brain network data can be acquired from https://www.humanconnectome.org/ since we cannot re-distribute it.
+The evaluation will be given in the ./results